rainingmaster/lua-shdict-nginx-module/README.md

 Flushes out all the items in the dictionary.
 This method does not actuall free up all the memory blocks in the dictionary but just marks all the existing items as expired.

-This feature was first introduced in the `v0.5.0rc17` release.

 See also [flush_expired](#flush_expired) and [dict](#).

 [Back to TOC](#nginx-shared-dict-api-for-lua)